Missouri State-West Plains Chancellor Search

 Smart said he hopes to have a new chancellor selected by the end of the fall semester.

 Missouri State University-West Plains

-A full college experience with quality instruction in a relaxed, personal atmosphere is the hallmark of Missouri State-West Plains.
-The campus promotes academic and personal success for students through small classes, personalized attention, educational support services and numerous opportunities to participate in extracurricular activities.
+A full college experience with quality instruction in a relaxed, personal atmosphere is the hallmark of MSU-WP.
+The campus promotes academic and personal success through small classes, personalized attention, educational support services and numerous opportunities to participate in extracurricular activities.